 Each year, the Government publishes a survey of income poverty in the UK called Households Below Average income (HBAI).
 This survey sets the poverty line in the UK at 60 per cent of the median UK household income.
 In other words, if a household’s income is less than 60 per cent of this average, HBAI considers them to be living in poverty.
 This is the definition of relative poverty, whereas absolute poverty is where a household’s income is less than 60 per cent of the median as it stood in 2011.

 One in five (22 per cent) households in the UK have an income below the poverty line, after their housing costs are taken into account.
-30 per cent of children live in households below the poverty line (after housing costs).
-This is almost double the poverty rate (16 per cent) for pensioners.
+31 per cent of children live in households below the poverty line (after housing costs).
+By comparison, 18 per cent of pensioners live below the poverty line.

 Calculating poverty after housing costs give a more accurate measure of how much families have to live on.

 Measuring poverty based on hardship

 The Policy and Social Exclusion surveys (1983-2011) established the public view of socially-perceived necessities and how many households are going without these essentials.